How to Find Someone’s New Address After a Move With No Forwarding Order

 What the postal service actually does, and where it stops.

 It helps to know exactly what a change-of-address order is and is not.
-According to USPS, a permanent change of address forwards most first-class mail for about 12 months, with paid extensions available; periodicals such as magazines forward for only 60 days.
-When that window closes, the postal service stops redirecting and begins returning mail to the sender marked “Forward Time Expired.”
+According to USPS, a permanent change of address forwards most first-class mail for about 12 months; periodicals such as magazines forward for only 60 days.
+Filing is not frictionless for the mover either — submitting the order online carries an identity-verification charge of one dollar and twenty-five cents, and the billing address on the card has to match either the old address or the new one.
+When the forwarding window closes, the postal service stops redirecting.
 The order was a bridge to let a mover catch their bills while they updated everyone — it was never a public directory, and it expires by design.

 It is also worth understanding what feeds the licensed side of this.
 When a person files a change of address, that order populates the National Change of Address dataset — but access to it is restricted to vetted mailers and permissible users, not the general public, and it only exists for people who filed.
 So even the one postal-adjacent record that could help is gated, time-limited, and blank for the many movers who never filed at all.
 A locate cannot lean on it; it is one weak signal among many, not the answer.